exercism/java/exercises/concept/international-calling-connoisseur/.docs/instructions.md

 Its rare, but mistakes can be made.
 To correct the mistake, we will need to know what dialing code the country is currently mapped to.
-To find which dialing code needs to be corrected, implement the `findDialingCode` method that takes in a map of dialing codes and a country and returns the country's dialing code.
+To find which dialing code needs to be corrected, implement the `findDialingCode` method that takes a country and returns the country's dialing code.
 Return `null` if the country is _not_ in the map.

 ```java